pchemguy/ChatGPTExploratoryPrompting/Meta/MetaPromptTemplate.md

 # **Prompt Improvement**

-Help me improve this ChatGPT prompt to ensure it achieves the following objectives:
+Help me improve this ChatGPT prompt ("Prompt to be improved" below) to ensure it achieves the following objectives:

 1. **Clarity of Task or Request:**
     - Clearly communicate the intended task, question, or request to ChatGPT in a precise and unambiguous manner.